allegory-software/allegory-sdk/README.md

 # Building

-See our [Building Guide](c/README.md) which also teaches how create build scripts for new libraries.
+See our [Building Guide](c/README.md) which also teaches how to create build scripts for new libraries without using a build system.

-# Runtime
+# Server Runtime

   * [LuaJIT](RUNTIME.md)               - Custom build of LuaJIT

-# Modules
+# Server Modules

 * __Standard Library__
   * [glue](lua/glue.lua)               - "Assorted lengths of wire" library